Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 **Such as?**

 *"Well, the fact that you don’t have just the one ‘your culture’ for a start.
 Look at every other species in known space.
-We’re all rather...monolithic, culturally.
+We’re all rather... monolithic, culturally.
 Oh, certainly, you can point to subdivisions like my peoples’ Clans, the Great Houses of the Kwmbwrw, the Chehnash tribes…"*

 He waves a paw dismissively.